 Also included with the GT-Air is a breath guard and chin curtain – one there to reduce steaming on the visor and the other to keep drafts out and noise down (though I personally tend to bin them off as, like the bloke in the video below, find these things reduce the anti fogging).

 The Shoei GT-Air is a nice crash helmet.
 It looks stylish, is terribly well finished, really quiet but only average for safety.
 If you’re in the US, UK or Oz, it comes with a double-d ring fastener (which means it would be suitable for the track) but in some territories, it comes with Shoei’s ratchet fastener.

 If you’re in the market for a premium full faced helmet from a premium manufacturer, want a helmet that’s quiet, comfortable and with an integral sun visor, you could probably do a lot worse that take the Shoei GT-Air for a spin – but try it out first.

 Some stilted Ozzie bloke on his experiences with the GT-Air.
 Useful look around the GT-Air tho…

 For other helmet reviews check out either our Crash Helmet Reviews or SHARP 4 & 5 Star Crash Helmet reviews sections!
 And, as always, if you have experience of the GT-Air, please add your thoughts in the comments section below – cheers!

-Both are recommended retailers for quality of service and if you buy from either, we get a small sum from the sale at no extra cost to you - a massive THANKS! (it's how we finance the site).
+Please click below to visit the Shoei helmets pages at our recommended stores.
+At the time of writing, it's available in all these stores - and if you buy from any, we get a small sum from the sale at no extra cost to you - a massive THANKS! (it's how we finance the site).